Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

-# Lister
+# Lister (for watchOS, iOS, and OS X)

 ## Version

-2.0
+3.3

 ## Build Requirements
-+ Xcode 6.3 or later
++ Xcode 7.3 or later
-+ iOS 8.2 SDK or later
++ iOS 9.3 SDK or later
-+ OS X 10.10 SDK or later
++ OS X 10.11 SDK or later
++ watchOS 2.2 SDK or later
 + iCloud–enabled provisioning profile
 + App Groups–enabled provisioning profile

 ## Runtime Requirements
-+ iOS 8.0 or later (iOS 8.2 or later required for Apple Watch)
++ iOS 9.1 or later
-+ OS X 10.10 or later
++ OS X 10.11 or later
++ watchOS 2.2 or later

 ## About Lister